| Periods | 1 Week | 1 Month | 3 Months | 6 Months | 1 Year | 3 Years | All Time |

 Debt-Equity Ratio

-now generates enough operating cash flow to comfortably cover its debt
+the company now generates enough operating cash flow to comfortably cover its

-servicing obligations, a positive shift from the slightly weak position last
+debt servicing obligations, a positive shift from the slightly weak position

 Return on Equity (ROE)

-on their equity investment, reflecting efficient utilization of equity capital
+higher return on their equity investment, reflecting efficient utilization of

 Inventory Turnover Ratio

-its stock more efficiently.
-Faster movement of inventory implies better sales
+company is managing its stock more efficiently.
+Faster movement of inventory

-performance and lower holding costs, which is a positive sign for operational
+implies better sales performance and lower holding costs, which is a positive

-its customers more quickly.
-Improved credit management has strengthened
+collected payments from its customers more quickly.
+Improved credit management

-suppliers more quickly compared to last year.
-While this reduces the reliance
+is paying its suppliers more quickly compared to last year.
+While this reduces

-on supplier credit, it may also put some pressure on short-term cash flow.
+the reliance on supplier credit, it may also put some pressure on short-term

 Net Profit Ratio

-consistent profitability levels despite changes in revenue, cost structure, or
+maintained consistent profitability levels despite changes in revenue, cost

-financing.
-However, the margin remains modest, leaving scope for improvement.
+structure, or financing.
+However, the margin remains modest, leaving scope for

 Return on Investment (ROI)